|

 Higher-Order Causal Message Passing for Experimentation Under Unknown Interference

-M. Bayati*, Y. Luo*, W. Overman*, S. Shirani*, and R. Xiong*
+M. Bayati*, Y. Luo*, W. Overman*, S. Shirani*, R. Xiong*

 NeurIPS 2024